Your weekly dose of delicious.

 Holi, the festival of colors, is a Hindu celebration hailing from India and Nepal that celebrates the arrival of spring and the victory of good over evil.
 August 1 Five, the new modern Indian restaurant on Van Ness, is celebrating with festive dishes.
 Chef Manish Tyagi will be serving up Dahi Bhalla, a colorful street food of fermented black lentils, tamarind chutney, green mint chutney, white yogurt, red chili powder, and purple beet dust, and a Kulfi falooda, a dense Indian ice cream made with evaporated milk, sweetened condensed milk, and fine vermicelli noodles, to help cool things down. // March 13th—April 13th (closed Sundays), 524 Van Ness (Civic Center)., august1five.com

-Spring is here, which means more sunlight, asparagus at the farmers market, and of course, Off The Grid's Presidio Picnic, which returns this Sunday.
+Spring is here, which means more sunlight, asparagus at the farmers market, and of course, Presidio Picnic, hosted by The Presidio Trust and Off the Grid, returns this Sunday.
 New vendors this year include Arepa, Marla Bakery, Hookt Mini Dougnuts, and Senor Sesig; returning vendors include Del Popolo, DUM Truck, Nopalito, The Whole Beast, and Wing Wings, home of San Francisco's best fried chicken. // Sundays, 11 a.m.- 4 p.m., Main Parade Ground at The Presidio (Presidio), presidiopicnic.com

 Café Opens in Benny Gold